-Calcium gluconate is a mineral supplement and a medicine.
+Calcium gluconate is a mineral supplement and medicine.

-Blood calcium levels should be measured when used and special care should be taken in those with a history of kidney stones.
-In normal doses, use is considered safe during pregnancy and lactation.
+Blood calcium levels should be measured when used, and special care should be taken for those with kidney stones.
+In regular doses, use is considered safe during pregnancy and lactation.

 Calcium gluconate is made by mixing gluconic acid with calcium carbonate or calcium hydroxide.

 Calcium gluconate entered medical use in the 1920s.
-It is on the World Health Organization’s Essential Medicines List, the most effective and safest medicines needed in a healthcare system.
+On the World Health Organization’s Essential Medicines List, it is the most effective and safest medicine needed in a healthcare system.

 This compound belongs to the class of organic compounds known as sugar acids and derivatives.
-These are compounds that contain a saccharide unit that carries a carboxylic acid group.
+These compounds contain a saccharide unit that carries a carboxylic acid group.

 Properties of calcium gluconate

 Calcium is an essential electrolyte for the body.
-It is necessary for the functional integrity of the nerve and muscle and is essential for muscle contraction, cardiac function, and blood clotting.
+It is necessary for the functional integrity of the nerve and muscle and is necessary for muscle contraction, cardiac function, and blood clotting.

-Calcium homeostasis is regulated mainly by three endocrine factors: parathyroid hormone is secreted in response to a drop in plasma calcium concentration and acts by accelerating calcium transfer from bone and increasing its intestinal absorption and renal reabsorption.
+Calcium homeostasis is regulated mainly by three endocrine factors: the parathyroid hormone is secreted in response to a drop in plasma calcium concentration.
+It accelerates calcium transfer from bone and increases its intestinal absorption and renal reabsorption.

-Calcitonin decreases plasma calcium by decreasing bone resorption and increasing renal ion excretion; vitamin D stimulates the intestinal absorption of calcium and decreases its renal excretion.
+Calcitonin decreases plasma calcium by reducing bone resorption and increasing renal ion excretion; vitamin D stimulates the intestinal absorption of calcium and decreases its renal excretion.

 Calcium gluconate is used as a cardioprotective agent in high blood potassium.
 Calcium gluconate is the antidote to magnesium sulfate toxicity.

-Intravenous calcium injections have been used in the treatment of acute colic from lead poisoning, and as an adjunct in the treatment of acute fluoride poisoning.
-Also, for the prevention of hypocalcemia in exchange transfusions.
+Intravenous calcium injections have been used to treat acute colic from lead poisoning and as an adjunct in treating acute fluoride poisoning, also for the prevention of hypocalcemia in exchange transfusions.

 Calcium gluconate is the gluconate salt of calcium.
 Calcium is the most abundant mineral in the human body (approximately 1.5% of total body weight).
 More than 99% of the total calcium in the body is found in bones and teeth, approx. 1% dissolves in intracellular and extracellular fluid.